 Only recently, consumers have started to think about the outcome of the pollution on their health and skin.
 This growing awareness has been particularly beneficial to air purifier companies and skincare brands.
 A new cream or skincare product that claims an anti-pollution effect is automatically a success in China.

 Meanwhile, the increasing awareness of environmental issues is pushing consumers to turn to more eco-friendly products.
 Chinese consumers are more and more looking for labeled organic and natural products.
 Even cruelty-free products are gaining ground among Chinese consumers.
 This new trend is mainly driven by Millennials and Gen Z in China.

 Cosmeceuticals on the rise

-Cosmeceuticals products are popular among the Chinese because of a double function: beauty and pharmaceutical.
+Cosmeceuticals products are popular among the Chinese because of a double function: beauty and pharmaceuticals.
 They look for specific treatments such as skin spot treatments, skin brightening, acne treatment, anti-pollution, etc. It’s one of the biggest trends in cosmetics in China in 2023, especially in the skincare segment.

 Chinese consumers are sensitive to products that provide internal benefits.
 60% of Chinese consumers consider the “effects” are the most important to motivate their purchase.
 The increasing popularity of multi-functional products like BB Creams and CC Creams is a good example of it.

 In 2019, China has voted for a law that forbids brands to sell cosmetics products as medical ones.
 Platforms have to enforce this law and brands have to adapt quickly as well.
 Undercover marketing would be the solution here: KOLs, PR, product reviews, consumers’ feedbacks.

 Beauty for Men

 We can see in China, an increase in the personal care of young wealthy men, especially in big cities.
 They go to the gym, take care of their appearance and wear luxury clothes.